Easy Pickled Banana Peppers are super simple to make and so tasty! Vinegar, mustard seed, celery seed, sugar and peppers are all you need!

 - 1 teaspoon celery seed

-- 1 pound banana peppers, tops removed then sliced into rings (see notes below)
+- 1 pound banana peppers, tops removed then sliced into rings (see my notes below about the seeds)

 Instructions